Anachoretic/Asus-TUF-Linux/Linux-Installation/Debian.md

 ![](/Images/UBUNTU/Internet.png)

 The installer will ask if you want to connect to the internet.
 It is recommended to do so in order to download updates and additional software.

-If you connect, the installer may prompt you to update itself—simply follow the prompts to update and then continue with the installation.
+If you connect to the internet, the installer may prompt you to update.
+Simply update it and continue with the setup.

 ![](/Images/UBUNTU/Type.png)